 Candy Cane Decorations

-Last year I made these Wildlife Christmas Tags for you all, but this year’s gifts are these candy cane holders.
+Last year I made these Wildlife Christmas gift Tags for you all, but this year’s gifts are these candy cane holders.
 Candy canes are always a good choice when decorating the house or the Christmas tree.
 They are festive and they’re yummy!
 These holders are just another way to display candy canes a little differently, and of course I want to bring a little bit of wildlife fun into your Christmas decorations too.

 Decorate on curtain poles